Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Introduction

 We address the issue of detecting changes and their signs in a data stream.
 For example, when given time series of the number of COVID-19 cases in a country, we may expect to warn the beginning of an epidemic by detecting changes and their signs.

-Although change detection~(see e.g. \cite{page,hinkley,basseville}) is a classical issue, it has remained open how the sign of changes can be found.
-In principle the degree of change at a given time point has been evaluated in terms of the discrepancy measure (e.g.. the Kullback-Leibler~(KL) divergence) between probability distributions of data before and after that time point (see e.g. \cite{page,ty2006}).
+Although change detection~\cite{page,hinkley,basseville} is a classical issue, it has remained open how signs of changes can be found.
+In principle the degree of change at a given time point has been evaluated in terms of the discrepancy measure (e.g.. the Kullback-Leibler~(KL) divergence) between probability distributions of data before and after that time point~\cite{page,ty2006}.
 It is reasonable to think that the differentials of the KL divergence may be related to signs of change.
 This is because the first differential of the KL divergence is a velocity of change while its second differential is an acceleration of change.

 The problem is here that in real cases, the KL-divergence and its differentials cannot be exactly calculated since the true distribution is unknown in advance.
 A question lies in how we can estimate the discrepancy measure and their differentials from data when the parameter values are unknown.